 Research and Development

-Adjusted EBITDA loss was $0.2 million for Q1 2022 compared to $0.3 million for the same period in 2021.
-The $0.1 million improvement was primarily due to higher gross profit which was partly offset by higher operating costs.
+Adjusted EBITDA loss was $0.6 million for Q1 2023, compared to $0.2 million in the same period in 2022.
+The increase in loss was primarily due to lower gross profit and higher operating costs when compared to the prior period.

 Notice of Conference Call

-EcoSynthetix will host a conference call Wednesday, May 4, 2022, at 8:30 AM ET to discuss its financial results.
+EcoSynthetix will host a conference call Thursday, May 4, 2023, at 8:30 AM ET to discuss its financial results.
 Jeff MacDonald, CEO, and Robert Haire, CFO, will co-chair the call.
-All interested parties can join the call by dialling (416) 764-8659 or (888) 664-6392 with the conference identification of 30798447.
+All interested parties can instantly join the call by phone, by following the URL https://emportal.ink/3nWR2Ir to easily register and be connected into the conference call automatically or the conventional method by dialling (416) 764-8659 or (888) 664-6392 with the conference identification of 18511532.
 Please dial in 15 minutes prior to the call to secure a line.
-A live audio webcast of the conference call will also be available at www.ecosynthetix.com.
+A live audio webcast of the conference call will also be available at www.ecosynthetix.com or https://app.webinar.net/7NXQK4XKxV0.
 The presentation will be accompanied by slides, which will be available via the webcast link and the Company’s website.
 Please connect at least 15 minutes prior to the conference call to ensure adequate time for any software download that may be required to join the webcast.

 This press release makes reference to certain non-IFRS measures.
 These non-IFRS measures are not recognized measures under IFRS, do not have a standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement those IFRS measures by providing a further understanding of results of operations of EcoSynthetix from management’s perspective.
 Accordingly, they should not be considered in isolation nor as a substitute for analysis of the financial information of EcoSynthetix reported under IFRS.
 The Company uses non-IFRS measures such as Adjusted EBITDA to provide investors with a supplemental measure of operating performance and thus highlight trends in its core business that may not otherwise be apparent when relying solely on IFRS financial measures.
 Management also believes that securities analysts, investors and other interested parties frequently use non-IFRS measures in the evaluation of issuers.
 Management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, prepare annual operating budgets and assess the Company’s ability to meet its capital expenditure and working capital requirements.